 Refresh at the airport

 The best part about a stopover in Dubai is that after sightseeing all day, you can take a shower for free at the airport in Terminal 3 at the B and C gates.
-The showers are fairly basic and you should pack a compact towel to make the best of them, but at least you don’t have to get on your connecting flight filthy as fuck.
+The showers are fairly basic and you should pack a compact towel to make the best of them, but at least you don’t have to get on your connecting flight filthy.
 You can also hang out at one of the airport lounges or rent out your own personal sleep ‘n fly pod for sleeping and working.

 This stopover is definitely an appetizer that makes you hungrier for more Dubai.
 The next time I see that skyline, I want a 5-star hotel room with a private beach waiting for me at the Palm.
 Sometimes you just have to drink champagne and take the most stunning helicopter tour of your life.